Top 10 Fun Facts about Chengdu - It Is Not Just the Hometown of Pandas

 Sichuan Province has always enjoyed the reputation of being a “Heavenly Land of Plenty” due to its excellent geographical location and beautiful natural environment.
 Chengdu, the capital of Sichuan Province, is worthy of this reputation.
 The Chengdu Plain has become a developed area of agriculture and handicrafts since the construction of the Dujiangyan Irrigation System – a water conservancy project – which was completed during the Qin Dynasty.
 Chengdu was also the main area for government bodies relating to food and tax.
 Chengdu is still one of the most important cities in China; however, the locals still enjoy their laid-back lifestyle.
 You will be amazed by such a different lifestyle in Chengdu, especially if you have previously been to Beijing, Shanghai, and Hong Kong.

-4. China’s Tallest Building Is Located in Chengdu
+4. China’s Largest Building is Located in Chengdu

 5. The Chengduese Speak a Local Dialect